 - November 28, 1995: Complaint by Cable Watch Citizens’ Association (Cable Watch)

-- November 30, 1995: Public Interest Advocacy Centre requests government to “swiftly” investigate the allegations by Cable Watch complaint, request copied to CRTC Chair.
+- November 30, 1995: Public Interest Advocacy Centre requests government to “swiftly” investigate the Cable Watch complaint.

 - January 12, 1996: Keith Mahar letter to the CRTC Access to Information and Privacy Coordinator